 - Melted and cooled cheese with boiled or pureed vegetables is also a nutritious option for babies.

-- Cheese can be added to vegetable soups to improve its palatability.
+- Soft and creamy cheese like ricotta can be added to vegetable soups to improve its palatability.

 It is essential to observe caution while introducing cheese to the baby.